 From Skills to Platform: K-Dense Web

-While Claude Scientific Skills provides the foundation for AI-powered research assistance, K-Dense Web represents the full realization of this vision.
-The platform builds on everything in the open-source repository—and extends it with 200+ skills, cloud compute resources including GPUs and HPC, end-to-end research pipelines, and publication-ready outputs.
+Claude Scientific Skills is the foundation.
+K-Dense Web is what we built on top of it.
+The platform builds on everything in the open-source repository, and extends it with 200+ skills, cloud compute resources including GPUs and HPC, end-to-end research pipelines, and publication-ready outputs.

 The key difference is integration.
 When you use skills directly with Claude Code or another agent environment, you're working with individual capabilities.
 K-Dense Web orchestrates these capabilities into coherent workflows, managing everything from data ingestion to final deliverables.
 Upload a dataset, describe your analysis objective, and the platform autonomously breaks down the task, selects appropriate methods, executes the analysis, and generates comprehensive reports with visualizations and statistical summaries.

-This is the paradigm shift from AI as assistant to AI as executor.
+That's the shift from AI as assistant to AI as executor.
 Traditional AI tools help you do work faster.
 K-Dense Web does the work, with your guidance.
-Tasks that would take a researcher days or weeks—comprehensive literature reviews, multi-method statistical analyses, machine learning pipeline development—complete in minutes.
+Tasks that would take a researcher days or weeks, such as comprehensive literature reviews, multi-method statistical analyses, machine learning pipeline development, complete in minutes.

 Getting Started